prabhatkumarsagar/OK-Computer/lib/Operations Outline.md

         "Hey what is 5 times 2?"
         OR "What is the square root of 25"
-        OR "Python what's the cube of 69"
+        OR "what's the cube of 69"
-        OR "PDA what is 5 time 27 divided by 3"
+        OR "what is 5 time 27 divided by 3"
         (OR LITERALLY ANYTHING ELSE BUT JUST MAKE SURE THAT IT IS A MATHEMATICAL QUERY)
     <br>

      e.
 E-mails

-        "Python help me send an email"
+        "help me send an email"
+        "send an email"
+        "EMAIL!!!"
         OR "Hey i need you to send an email"
         (OR ANY OTHER SORT OF EMAIL QUERY)
     <br>